Forum AID Award

-The selection process is carried out in two stages.
-Each Nordic country is represented through its selection committee.
-The task of the committees is to select the best objects in their respective countries or by their countrymen abroad.
-The committees choose freely from those objects that had been carried out during the period October 1, to September 30, the year before.
-The winner is chosen by an international jury.
+The selection process was carried out in two stages.
+Each Nordic country was represented through its selection committee.
+The task of the committees was to select the best objects in their respective countries or by their countrymen abroad.
+The committees chose freely from those objects that had been carried out during the period October 1, to September 30, the year before.
+The winner was chosen by an international jury.